ConorWilliams/rsinc/README.md

 Run with --dry to do a dry run (no copy, delete or write)

-Run with -f on an already syncronised directry to set up

-You will need to edit the path in 'merge' to point to where-ever the config file is placed
+You will need to edit the path in 'sinc' to point to where-ever sinc is located and will have to input the basic paths to cloud starage and the local **need to finish this**

 Make sure rclone is installed and working first